 - Paint the wall/trim boundary… overlapping on the walls: do all the number of coats you need on the trim.
 Don’t fear that you will get wall paint on your new trim later!
 You will!
 It’s ok.

 - This also fills hairline cracks in the corner…not big ones.
 (Read about using caulk to fill big ones).

 - Tip: use a roller cover with a medium nap (about 3/8 to 3/4-ich is nice).
 Quality rollers are very quick to clean.
-If you change from some white wall/ceiling paint to white semi-gloss (this is just for example…any 2 whites really)—we scrape with the curve of our 5-in-1 tool, heaven’s gift to painters).
+If you change from some white wall/ceiling paint to white semi-gloss (this is just for example…any 2 whites really)—scrape with the curve of your 5-in-1 tool, heaven’s gift to painters).
 So many pros don’t even know this: what are they thinking?

 Brush: We use a ‘latex-only’ Purdy which cuts a straight line almost by itself and which will last the home-owner a lifetime).
 Needless to say, quality paint is also a big key: better coverage, longer-lasting color, and washable.
 We recommend Kilz Tribute and it ships for free: wow.
 Other pages have all kinds of colors but this page is the gray/green palate.

 Roller: A low-cost roller leaves lint in your wall and it feels like sandpaper.
 Ick.
 But for only a little more, you get a lifetime tool that’s easy to clean (read how to clean a roller easily).
 What do we use?
-This roller frame, (a.k.a. roller cage), used with We like 1/2″ or 3/4″ for trim, (same or even longer nap for walls).
+This roller frame, (a.k.a. roller cage), used with this roller cover, I like ¾-inch for trim, (same or even longer nap for walls).
 Longer naps hold more paint, and the stipple pattern does not matter: you’ll tip the paint out with your brush.
 This roller covers really last and they fast!

 Optional: You won’t need to use tape with this method, but if you want to, use the green painters’ tape (special glue on tape does not pull off paint later and tape is water-resistant) But as you’ll see it’s not necessary, even for beginners.
 See tip on tape, below.